 Sometimes an accidental blow to the mouth, grinding teeth or a bad habit like chewing on pens and pencils can exert enough force to chip a tooth’s enamel layer.
 While many of these incidents cause significant dental trauma, there are still sometimes when the damage is minor and limited to a non-critical surface of a tooth.
 Yet you shouldn’t let... read more »

 Did you know that there’s a “right” and “wrong” toothpaste?
 Well, sort of.
 The thing is, there are a ton of different toothpaste options available, and there are some that are better for you than others.
-A lot of factors go into choosing the right toothpaste, but Dr. Chris Fagan and the team here at Brush Pediatric & Family Dentistry... read more »
+A lot of factors go into choosing the right toothpaste, but Dr. Chris Fagan and the team here at Brush Family Dentistry in Enid,... read more »

 Hitting your head or suffering an accidental blow to the face can sometimes harm teeth and soft tissues.
 In a situation like this, you might need to apply some basic first-aid measures while you seek emergency care from a dedicated dentist in Enid, Oklahoma like Dr. Chris Fagan.
 Assessing the severity of the damage to soft tissues and teeth can be... read more »